mitranim/gow/readme.md

 # Specify file extension to watch
 gow -e=go,mod,html run .

+# Enable hotkey support
+gow -v -r vet

 # Help
 gow -h
 ```

 ## Hotkeys

+The flag `-r` enables hotkey support.
+Should be used in interactive terminals at the top level, but should be avoided in non-interactive environments (e.g. containers) and when running multiple `gow` concurrently (e.g. orchestrated via Make).

 Supported control codes with commonly associated hotkeys.
 Exact keys may vary between terminal apps.
 For example, `^-` in MacOS Terminal vs `^?` in iTerm2.